Anglo-American University: History

-Anglo-American University was founded in 1990 as the Anglo-American College by Jansen Raichl and Vlasta Raichlová, shortly after the collapse of communism.
+Anglo-American University was founded in 1990 as the Anglo-American College by Jansen Raichl and his mother Vlasta Raichlová, shortly after the Velvet Revolution.
 Their aim was to create a higher education institution that would combine Central European university traditions with US and British academic principles.
 The college's name in English was later changed to university instead of college.

 In 2010, AAU was the first university outside the United States to be invited to apply for institutional accreditation by the Western Association of Schools and Colleges (WASC).
 This accreditation was approved in 2016, with AAU becoming the first WASC-accredited university in Europe.

 Courses at AAU were initially organised under the School of Business Administration, School of Humanities and Social Sciences, and School of Law.
 The university subsequently added a School of International Relations and Diplomacy (2006) and School of Journalism (2010).
 In late 2008, John H. Carey II, co-founder and lecturer at the school of law, died, and the AAU School of Law was renamed in his honour as the John H. Carey II School of Law.

+In 2022, AAU began offering scholarships for undergraduate and graduate studies for Ukrainian students fleeing the war.

 Academics

-The university offers a preparatory Certificate of Higher Education in Common Law (CertHE Common Law).
+Study is available in four Schools of Study: Business Administration; International Relations & Diplomacy; Humanities & Social Sciences; Journalism, Media & Visual Arts.

 The university runs bachelor programs in Business Administration and International Relations with various possible specialisations, as well as other bachelor programs in: Humanities, Society and Culture; Politics and Society; Journalism and Communications; Visual Art Studies; and a Bachelor of Laws (LLB) using University of London International Programmes Courses.
-The university also runs several bachelor courses in conjunction with Kent State University, including Computer Science (B.A. or B.S.), B.B.A.
-Computer Information Systems, and B.S.
-Emerging Media and Technology with a minor in either User Experience or Web Development.

-The university runs master's programs in Humanities, and International Relations and Diplomacy, as well as Master of Law (LLM) programs in International Intellectual Property Law, and Law and Development, using University of London International Programmes Courses.
+The university runs master's programs in Business Administration; Humanities & Social Sciences; International Relations & Diplomacy; as well as Master of Law (LLM) programs in International Intellectual Property Law, and Law and Development, using University of London International Programmes Courses.